In 2015, AAA alone reported rescuing more than 32 million drivers across America whose cars had broken down.

 But what are these services actually for?
 Most policies have strict guidelines on what their roadside assistance packages will cover.
 Let’s look at the most commonly included services to see what they are.

 Batteries occasionally die and need to be recharged.
 With a battery service, you can get your car jumped.
 This service does not include supplying replacement batteries if yours won’t charge.
+Most roadside assistance plans help with dead batteries by jump-starting your battery.

 Flat Tire Service